dynobase-icon

 Encryption at Rest: provides increased security by employing encryption keys stored in AWS KMS to encrypt all data at rest.
 The complexity and operational burden of securing sensitive data are both decreased by this functionality.
 As a result, you can create security-sensitive applications that adhere to solid encryption compliance and regulatory standards.

-Encryption in Transit: all of your Timestream data is encrypted.
+Encryption in Transit: All of your Timestream data is encrypted.
 The Transport Layer Security (TLS) protocol is used by default to encrypt all communications to and from Timestream.

 Scalability